 May 5 - Cinco de Mayo celebrates the Mexican Army’s victory over France during the Franco-Mexican war, but it also celebrates the heritage of the Mexican people.
 View our Hispanic Heritage Collection.

-Hand Hygiene Day, established by the World Health Organization, is held on May 5 every year.
+May 5 - Hand Hygiene Day, established by the World Health Organization, is held on May 5 every year.
 Check out our Flu PSAs - Illness Prevention Tips & Wash Hands Song in English and Spanish.
 These videos provide important reminders for everyone, all through the year.
 Four key illness prevention tips are highlighted in English and with Spanish subtitles, along with the Wash Hands Song with Danielle Howle.